-The project explores issues of urban land use and custodianship for the next 200 years that transcend individual need and considers wider ethical questions, through the model of a Community Land Trust (CLT).
+The project explores issues of urban land use & custodianship for the next 200 years that transcend individual needs and considers wider ethical questions, through the model of a Community Land Trust (CLT).

 The project uses an experimental approach bringing together a radical school and the Community Land Trust model in a co-creative social art project.
 The People's Land Trust art project (PLoT), established in November 2019, brings together a radical school (PLoT School) and the Community Land Trust (CLT) model.
 We are invested in the ideological roots of CLT’s, which enables people to work collaboratively and to participate in democratic processes of planning their futures together.